11 Surprising Things You Didn't Know About Cranberries

 11. The Real Reason Cranberries Became a Thanksgiving Food

-It’s assumed that pilgrims ate cranberries at the first Thanksgiving due to its regional abundance, but there’s no proof.
+It’s assumed that Pilgrims ate cranberries at the first Thanksgiving due to its regional abundance, but there’s no proof.
 Cranberry sauce is said to have become an official Thanksgiving dish when Gen. Ulysses S. Grant ordered cranberries to be served to soldiers as a part of their holiday meal in 1864.